glanceapp/community-widgets/widgets/komga-latest/README.md

 - (required) `base-url` requires URL pointing to your Komga, be sure to include "http://" or "https://"
 - (required) `api-key` requires Komga API key that can be retrieved in Komga under "My Account -> API Keys -> +"
 - (required) `library-id` requires ID of you Komga library that can be retrieved from library URL: ${KOMGA_URL}/libraries/${LIBRARY_ID}/series
-- (optional) `items` requires integer number that will determined maximun amount of cards to be shown.
+- (optional) `items` requires integer number that will determine maximum amount of cards to be shown.
 Defaults to 10
 - (optional) `mode` determines whether the cards shown according to recently newly added series or recent updates to series.
 Requires "new" or "updated".
 Default to "new"

 ## Widget Configuration YAML